jtyr/prometheus-deb/README.md

 Usage
 -----

-DEB packages produced from this Git repository are served by [PackageCloud](https://prometheus.io/).
+DEB packages created from this Git repository are hosted by [Packagecloud](https://prometheus.io/).
 You can add the APT repository like
 this:

 ```shell